The Beurling-Selberg Box Minorant Problem via Linear Programming Bounds: Introduction

+Note that condition $(iii)$ is a natural one, it only imposes that $F(\bx)$ does a better job than the trivial minorant $F\equiv 0$.
 Basic considerations will lead the reader to surmise that the existence of such a function depends on the size of $\delta$.
 If $\delta$ is very large, then such a function will surely exist.
 On the other hand, if $\delta$ is very small, then no such function ought to exist.
 When $N=1$ the above question was settled by Selberg \cite{S,V} who showed that there is a positive answer to Question \ref{mainQuestion} if and only if $\delta>\tfrac{1}{2}$.
 From here it is not difficult to show that when $N>1$, Question \ref{mainQuestion} has a negative answer whenever $\delta\leq\tfrac{1}{2}$ (see Lemma \ref{slice}).
 When $N$ is large it is unknown how small $\delta$ may be for Question \ref{mainQuestion} to admit a positive answer.
 The best result in this direction is due to Selberg who proved that when $N>1$ and $\delta>N-\tfrac{1}{2}$, then Question \ref{mainQuestion} has a positive answer.
 Selberg never published his construction, but he did communicate it to Vaaler and Mongtomery (personal communication).
 His construction has since appeared several times in the literature, see for instance \cite{Harman1993,Harman1998, HKW}.
 More details about Selberg's (and also Montgomery's) construction can be found in the Appendix.